Reuben College, Oxford

 Reuben College is a constituent college of the University of Oxford in England.
 Proposals for the new graduate college, initially named Parks College, were announced in December 2018.
-It is the first new Oxford or Cambridge college founded since 1990, when the postgraduate Kellogg College, Oxford, was established.
+It is the first new Oxford or Cambridge college founded since 1990, when Oxford's postgraduate Kellogg College was established.
 It is located in the Science Area on the historic Radcliffe Science Library site and took in its first graduate students in the 2021–2022 academic year.

 History

 The establishment of Parks College was approved by a vote in the university congregation on 7 May 2019.
 On 11 June 2020, the university announced that it had received an £80 million gift from the Reuben Foundation towards an endowment and scholarships, which would be marked by changing the name of the college to Reuben College.
 The college was formally renamed on 30 June 2020.

 The initial intake of graduate students was in the 2021–2022 academic year with an eventual annual intake of 200 students, studying for research degrees and on taught courses.
 Initially, there is a focus on three interdisciplinary research clusters, which will be increased to six or eight clusters once there is a full complement of graduate students.

 Professor Lionel Tarassenko (head of the Department of Engineering Science) was invited by the Vice-Chancellor, Louise Richardson, to oversee the development of the college as its founding president.
 The college appointed its first fellows in 2019.
 Its first vice-president was librarian Catríona Cannon (2019–2021), a role now filled by neuroscientist Esther Becker.